alajmo/sake/docs/config-reference.md

 # Set known_hosts_file path.
 Default is users ssh home directory [optional]
 known_hosts_file: $HOME/.ssh/known_hosts

+# Shell used for commands [optional]
+# If you use any other program than bash, zsh, sh, node, or python
+# then you have to provide the command flag if you want the command-line string evaluted
+# For instance: bash -c
+shell: bash

 # List of Servers
 servers:
   # Server name [required]